 I want you to realize the value of your education and the endless opportunities it will provide you.
 On behalf of the Campbell-Tintah School District, I wish you a productive and successful school Year.

-Respectfully yours, Kyle J. Edgerton Superintendent Campbell-Tintah Schools
+Wade McKittrick Superintendent Campbell-Tintah Schools

 PHILOSOPHY & POLICIES FOR OUR SCHOOL